vigneshuw/app-AssemblyGuidanceSystem/README.md

 ## Misc

-- **Note:** For the videos corresponding to the trained weights of the deep learning models, please reach to the owner of the repository.
+- **Note-1:** For the videos corresponding to the trained weights of the deep learning models, please reach out to the repository owner.
+- **Note-2:** The main branch contains the code corresponding to assembly action detection and location without the object detection part.

 ## Acknowledgements